gptlv/re-partners/README.md

 docker compose --env-file .env -f deploy/docker-compose.yml up
 ```

-The API will be available at `http://localhost:8080`.
+- The API will be available at `http://localhost:8080`
+- The browser UI is served at `http://localhost:8080/`

 ### Testing the API